pbarber/uk-isochrones-map/README.md

 To hide/show different travel times, click the coloured box in the map legend.

-The map for each starting location can be shared using the share button, for example the map for [Omagh](https://pbarber.github.io/ni-travel-app?sa=N00004361).
+The map for each starting location can be shared using the share button, for example the map for [Omagh](https://pbarber.github.io/uk-isochrones-map?sa=N00004361).

-The travel areas are limited to 4537 starting locations (green markers).
+For NI, where the map was initially developed, the travel areas are limited to 4537 starting locations (green markers).
 In rural areas the starting locations are sparsely located.
 The travel areas do not always appear to make logical sense, e.g.:

 * searching for Belfast International Airport will provide a starting location at the 'wrong' side of the runway
 * searching for Rowallane will use a starting location south of Saintfield, rather than in the centre of Saintfield

 You may get better results by searching for locations on the opposite side of your initial search from the green marker.

+If you like the map and can afford it, please [donate to Action Cancer]() or [buy me a coffee]().

 ## Privacy